se-for-sci/se-for-sci.github.io/content/week02_testing/pytest.md

 - `pytest-mock`: Makes the excellent `unittest.mock` built-in library nicer to use from pytest as native fixtures.
-- `pytest-ascyncio`: Allows pytest to natively test ascync functions.
+- `pytest-asyncio`: Allows pytest to natively test async functions.
 - `pytest-xdist`: Distributed testing, loop on failing.
 - `pytest-subprocess`: Mocks subprocess calls.
 - `pytest-benchmark`: Compute benchmarks as part of testing (also see